 - IOP Publishing “Nanotechnology Young Researchers Award” 2016National Research Council Research Associateship Program Postdoctoral Fellowship (2014 -16)

 - 1st Prize Margaret Burbidge Award for Best Experimental Research by a Graduate Student-APS Far West Section Meeting, Sonoma, CA November 2013

-- Dustin A. Gilbert*, Alexander J. Grutter, Paul Neves, Guo-Jiun Shu, Gergely Zimanyi, Brian B. Maranville, Fang-Cheng Chou, Kathryn Krycka, Nicholas Butch, Sunxiang Huang, Julie A. Borchers "Precipitating Ordered Skyrmion Lattices from Helical Spaghetti" Under Review
+- Dustin A. Gilbert, Alexander J. Grutter, Paul Neves, Guo-Jiun Shu, Gergely Zimanyi, Brian B. Maranville, Fang-Cheng Chou, Kathryn Krycka, Nicholas Butch, Sunxiang Huang, Julie A. Borchers "Precipitating Ordered Skyrmion Lattices from Helical Spaghetti" Physical Review Materials, 3, 014408 (2019).

-- Lisa M. DeBeer-Schmitt, Ryan D. Desautels, Sergio Montoya, Julie A. Borchers, Soong-Geun Je, Mi-Young Im, Michael R. Fitzsimmons, Eric E. Fullerton, Dustin A. Gilbert, "Realization of magnetic skyrmions in thin films at ambient conditions" Under Review
+- Lisa M. DeBeer-Schmitt, Ryan D. Desautels, Sergio Montoya, Nan Tang, Julie A. Borchers, Soong-Geun Je, Mi-Young Im, Michael R. Fitzsimmons, Eric E. Fullerton, Dustin A. Gilbert, "Realization of magnetic skyrmions in thin films at ambient conditions" Physical Review Materials 3, 104406 (2019).

 - Dustin A. Gilbert, J. Olamit, R. K. Dumas, B. J. Kirby, A. J. Grutter, B. B. Maranville, E. Arenholz, J. A. Borchers, and Kai Liu, “Tunable Positive Exchange Bias via Redox-Driven Oxygen Migration”, Nature Communications, 7, 11050 (2016).